GETTING YOUNG PEOPLE LITERACY FIT FOR LIFE

 "The children absolutely loved chatting to you today.
 It was just wonderful watching how engaged they all were.
 I know they were buzzing about meeting Petra and Bella.
 One of the girls absolutely adores your books.
 Her mum told me today she’d booked some riding lessons for next month because she is so keen."
 Mrs Cotterell, Year 3 / 4 teacher

-Salterford House School, Nottingham - Zoom visit, July 2021
+Salterford House School, Nottingham - Zoom visit

 "The children loved the whole process from researching about (and reading) your books to having the Zoom meeting with you.
 I think the children found it really interesting to hear about where your ideas come from and that some of your ideas are inspired by real events.
 A lot of the boys were also interested in reading some of your collection, particularly the Dalmatian that Lost its Spots."